kmmhak/Handicrafts/README.md

 # Kiku's handicrafts store

 A marketplace for selling and buying anything to do with handicrafts.
-User can search for something to buy (product title, description, minimum and maximum price, colour, minimum and maximum length, category, subcategory) and as logged in users put products on sale, make bids on items and stay in queue for an item in case the previous buyer changes their mind.
+User can search for something to buy (product title, description, minimum and maximum price, colour, minimum and maximum length, category, subcategory) and as logged in users can put products on sale, make bids on items and stay in queue for an item in case the previous buyer changes their mind.
 Users can send messages to the seller to ask questions about their wares.

 This project is a training exercise in Buutti's Trainee Academy (January 2022).